keboola/connection-docs/templates/kai-sql-bot/kai-sql-bot.md

 Ideal for both SQL novices and experts, this app revolutionizes the way you interact with your data and replaces traditional querying methods with **real-time, AI-assisted data insights**.
 You can now dive into your Snowflake data with ease and efficiency like never before.

 We will guide you through the process of building the UA and GA4 Comparison app using a predefined template.

-To learn more about how templates work, please refer to [this page](https://help.keboola.com/templates/).
-For more information on how data apps work and how to set them up, please visit [this page](https://help.keboola.com/components/data-apps/).

 ## How to Use Template
 To begin, click on **Templates** in the top menu, and then select **Add Template**.